 As design professionals, we can use AI to become much more efficient and provide better solutions without sacrificing quality.
 Artificial intelligence will inevitably continue to mature into a revolutionizing tool for the AEC industry, and finding ways to evaluate and trust results will only become more complex in the future.
 Recognizing these tools for their capabilities and limitations today, however, gives us an excellent foothold for that future.

 Tevis’ unique experience designing and analyzing structures for a large manufacturing company opened his eyes to the benefits of organized team collaboration.
 Now, as a project manager, he is passionate about relating and applying the fundamental ideas and concepts to the AEC industry.
 Reach out to him on LinkedIn to share your thoughts, ideas, and feedback on promoting team collaboration.
 If you’re already using Agile, Scrum techniques, or similar processes in your workplace, comment below on your successes and challenges.

-We would love to hear any questions you might have or stories you might share about adaptive engineering project management with scrum techniques.
+We would love to hear any questions you might have or stories you might share about building trust between AI & AEC.

 Please leave your comments, feedback or questions in the section below.